eswai/redmine_following_task/README.md

 # redmine_following_task
-Redmine 'view customize plugin' script to help creating following tasks with preset start date, version, parent task and so on.
+Redmine 'view customize plugin' script to help creating following tasks.
+'Following task' link is added below 'Sub task' on issue page.
+Start date & due date is set to due date of the preceeding task.
+Parent issue, version, category are copied from the preceeding task.